Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS with TPM2.0, Secure Boot and Refind.md

 		  ```
 	- I've also created a swap partition right before the root partition.
 From the guides, they're using a swap file inside the encrypted partition.
 I may use that in the future and will be editing this guide.
 As for the hex code for the swap partition, it is `8200`.
 - Encrypting the Disks
+	- First is to create an encrypted container for the root file system.
+A passphrase is needed to be defined.
+		- ```
+		  cryptsetup luksFormat /dev/sda2
+		  ```
 	-